surfstudio/Surf-iOS-Developers/README.md

 For more details see [iOS Utils](https://github.com/surfstudio/iOS-Utils)
 ## Libs
 Library is something bigger then utility.
-This section contains references to the our open source libraries we develope, support and use
+This section contains references to our open source libraries we develope, support and use

 | Project | Description | Author | Status |
 | :--- | :--- | :--- | :---: |